bolt/bolt/app/extensions/NiceUrls/readme.md

 </pre>

-In this case we have two custom urls, defined by the from slug.
-Note that the name of the block (about_foo and geo) are just references (e.g. descriptions) for you and group a block.
+In this case we have three custom urls, defined by the from slug.
+Note that the name of the block (`about_foo`, `geo` and `pages`) are just references (e.g. descriptions) for you and group a block.

 This config adds the following routing:

-`http://example.org/about/foo/bar` will show the contents of `http://example.org/page/about` `http://example.org/about` will show the contents of `http://example.org/kitchensink/about` `http://example.org/p` will show the contents of `http://example.org/pages`
+- `http://example.org/about/foo/bar` will show the contents of `http://example.org/page/about`
+- `http://example.org/about` will show the contents of `http://example.org/kitchensink/about`
+- `http://example.org/p` will show the contents of `http://example.org/pages`

 Wildcards in routes